zuozhenggh/learning-library/solutions-library/oci-move-improve/integrate/integrate.md

 	![](./images/12.png "")

 38. Under Schema, select osCommerce”.
 Next, you will need to select which tables you would like to pull information from.
-In this lab, we selected the “Products” table.
+In this lab, you can selecte the “Products” table.
 When you have selected what table you would like to use, click on the > icon in the middle and it will add your selected table to the Selected list box.
 Then, click on Import Tables.
 Once that is complete, click on “Next”, as well as on the next window that shows up.

 	![](./images/13.png "")